-What happens when you combine the Athena Center’s newly developed Athena CORE10 methodology, a unique set of 10 core competencies specifically developed for women leaders, and the Girl Scout Leadership Experience, a model based on three keys to leadership––discover, connect and take action?
+What happens when you combine the Athena Center for Leadership Studies’ newly developed Athena CORE10 methodology, a unique set of 10 core competencies specifically developed for women leaders, and the Girl Scout Leadership Experience, a model based on three keys to leadership––discover, connect and take action?
 The Girl Scouts Leadership Institute is born!

 For 22 years, the Girl Scouts of Greater New York has conducted a successful Scholars Program, a college and career exploration initiative that has pushed thousands of NYC girls to enroll in and graduate from top colleges and universities.
 In Version 2.0 of this effort, GSGNY is adding a new focus on girls’ leadership.
 They have tapped the Athena Center to create a new model of excellence.

-The Girl Scout Leadership Institute - NYC has been specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
-Focusing on entrepreneurship in Year 1, the goal is to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.
+The Girl Scout Leadership Institute has been specially designed to help Girl Scouts in grades 9 through 12 from the five boroughs unlock their leadership potential.
+The goal is to foster a new generation of leaders who act with courage, confidence, and character to drive systemic change and reform in their communities.

-In addition to the Summer Intensive, the Girl Scout Leadership Institute will include an ambitious school-year program that will focus on a developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
-The scouts will be expected to create their own independent projects and will have opportunities to travel as well.
-Following 2013, we hope to grow the Institute to serve 150 girls from all five boroughs.
-Athena will work with GSLI-NYC to develop this program, bringing together both organizations’ expertise and experience and our access to a premier and diverse network of women leaders.
+In addition to the Entrepreneurship Summer Intensive, the Girl Scout Leadership Institute includes a school-year program that focuses on developing a wide range of leadership skills and exposing young women to dynamic role models and committed mentors.
+The scouts will be expected to create their own independent projects and will be able to vie for seed money for those take-action projects, as well as competitive internships and global travel opportunities, which are newly-added, grant-funded program enhancements this year.
+Athena will continue to be involved with GSLI, contributing leadership development workshops and inviting select Scouts to the Athena Film Festival; bringing together both organizations’ expertise and experience and our access to a premier and diverse network of women leaders.